BMW Z4 years to avoid — most common problems

 2008 Z4 models were most affected by this issue, causing drivers distress as the problem persisted even after the roof mechanism was replaced.
 To make things worse, a slightly open roof may cause water leaking inside car’s passenger’s side and it can even affect the side airbags.

-Oil leakage
+5. Oil leakage

 You have an oil leak if you notice white smoke from under the hood, visible oil leaks when you sit by the passenger side or a burning oil smell.
 The Z4 models most affected by this issue are those of 2003 to 2006.

 The smoke results from a damaged valve cover gasket caused by the oil leak.
 In extreme cases, the oil leak can cause a fire to erupt from your car.
+So, if you notice oil leaks under the cover, it’s probably because of the gasket.

 You must address this issue as quickly as possible, so you do not risk damage to your HVAC system, radiator, engine, and other parts.
 If you see it early, you may only have to spend about $80 to replace the valve cover gasket.

-Coolant leak
+6. Coolant leak

 There have been reports of coolant leaks, especially in the 2003 to 2005 Z4 models.
 The leak causes engine overheating, which, if left unattended, can damage engine components and eventually lead to engine failure.
 In case of a leak, you may notice some symptoms of low coolant, especially sudden temperature raises and engine overheating.

-Faulty airbags
+7. Faulty airbags

 Airbags on the Z4 are notorious for deploying on their own.
 It is a serious safety hazard as the airbags can deploy voluntarily in the middle of a ride and cause an accident and severe injury to the driver.
 You should avoid the 2007 model to reduce your chances of facing this problem as they are more susceptible to developing it.

-Which BMW Z4 years to avoid?
+Worst BMW Z4 years to avoid

-First-generation Z4 (2003, 2005-2008 model years)
+First-generation Z4 (2003 and 2005 model years)

 The 2005 Z4 inherited most of the problems of the 2003 model and added a few of its own.
 Clunking steering wheels, faulty airbags, sticky steering, steering drifts, and defective roof mechanism and convertible tops are some of these additions.